Last updated on June 7th, 2020 at 08:28 pm

 The idea behind the 1031 is when an individual sells a rental to buy another one, there is no gain.
 There has only been a transfer from one property to another.
 For example, if a real estate investor sells a warehouse to buy another one, she won’t owe taxes on the old warehouse.
 When the investor sells the old warehouse and buys a new one, the value used from the old to buy the new one hasn’t changed.
 The only change is which property stores the investors’ value.

 The 1031 like-kind exchange is best for real estate investors with properties that have greatly appreciated in value.
+The 1031 exchange is NOT for dummies, it’s for savvy real estate investors.
 There are a handful of reasons investors do a 1031 exchange:

 - Save on Taxes – You can defer federal and state capital gains tax, as well as depreciation recapture tax.
 Instead of paying tax upon each sale, you continue to defer tax, enjoying its cash flows.

 - Higher Returns – If you own a property outright, you can use the proceeds from sale as a down payment on a more valuable property.
 This can increase your effective cash flow and net worth immediately.

 - Estate Planning – If an investor dies while they own a 1031 exchange property, the heirs receive the property at a “step-up” basis.
 This means their cost-basis is equal to the fair market value at death, and taxes are minimal.
 This is a tremendous advantage for heirs compared to immediately selling a property.

 - Consolidation – Most real estate investors begin with single family homes spread across different neighborhoods, cities, or states.
 The maintenance, upkeep, and monitoring of these far-flung properties can be tiring.
 Some investors will consolidate multiple SFH’s into a single apartment complex or commercial property, reducing their work required.